Anderson-Lab/anderson-lab.github.io/csc_448_2020_fall/deadlines.md

 **Disclaimer:** This page is manually updated, so please check the last updated date.

-## Other Deadlines
-Introductions on Flipgrid
-* Completed in class on our first day - https://flipgrid.com/55ae9058

-More will be announced here.

 ## GitHub Classroom Deadlines (Labs, etc)
 Please see GitHub classroom for suggested deadlines for labs.
 Please see the syllabus for any questions regarding lab due dates.